Lyokolux/smsNotificationFree/README.md

-# SMS with URL api of Free
+# Send SMS with the API of Free